 Participation is voluntary

-Participating in the research panel is completely voluntary.
-Participants can choose to stop taking part in a survey or the research panel as a whole at any time, without giving a reason.
-Participants who choose to leave the panel will not be further contacted for research purposes.
+Participating in the Research Community is completely voluntary.
+Members can choose to stop taking part in a research activity or the Research Community as a whole at any time, without giving a reason.
+Members who choose to leave the Research Community will not be further contacted for research purposes.